ameraj04/IDS2024F/quiz/Quiz 5/README.md

 They avoid 3D plots in their visualization because it makes the data very confusing.
 Ans (19 and 20).
 Color is a categorical/unordered aesthetic.
+All three coordinate systems—Cartesian, curvilinear, and polar—are valid for representing data.
+The choice of the system depends on the type of data and the most intuitive way to visualize or analyze it: a.
+Cartesian Coordinates (Rectangular grid, black): Typically used for data with linear relationships or structured grids (e.g., height vs. weight).
+This is a valid coordinate system. o	Example: Plotting points (x,y)(x, y)(x,y) in a 2D space. b.
+Curved Grid (blue): Useful when the data or the domain naturally follows curves or warped geometries.
+No matter how you combine movements aling b1 and b2, you will always be stuck on the curves, you cannot reach every point on the grid.
+Therefore, this is not a valid coordinate system.
+Example: Representing airflow over an airplane wing.
+3. Skewed Grid (red): This one has slanted points but they can still reach every point in the grid.
+Therefore, this is a valid coordinate system.